Testing time evolution of the mass distribution of the black hole mergers: Introduction

 \section{Introduction}

-Detection of gravitational waves from the mergers of black holes (BHs) has revealed numerous population of BH binaries in the Universe \cite{LIGOScientific:2021usb, LIGOScientific:2021djp}.
+The detection of gravitational waves from the mergers of black holes (BHs) has revealed numerous populations of BH binaries in the Universe (\cite{LIGOScientific:2021usb, LIGOScientific:2021djp}).
 Several formation channels have been proposed to explain the origin of such BH binaries (e.g., see \cite{Mapelli:2021taw, Sasaki:2018dmp}).
-Astrophysically, binary BHs can be directly formed as the end product of the stellar evolution of the field binary.
-As another formation channel, individual BHs formed in dense environment can later form binaries dynamically.
-Exhaustive summary of the astrophysical scenarios for the formation of the BH binaries and their mergers as well as the expected merger rate in each scenario are found in \cite{Mandel:2021smh}.
-It is also possible that BHs that might have been created right after the BigBang (so-called primordial BHs) form binaries in the radiation dominated epoch and become the source of the detected GWs.
-Yet, it is not clear if the current data favors the existence of the PBHs \cite{Franciolini:2021tla}.
+Astrophysically, binary BHs can be directly formed as the end product of the stellar evolution of a field binary.
+As another formation channel, individual BHs formed in a dense environment can later form binaries dynamically.
+An exhaustive summary of the astrophysical scenarios for the formation of BH binaries and their mergers as well as the expected merger rate in each scenario is found in \cite{Mandel:2021smh}.
+It is also possible that BHs that might have been created immediately after the Big-Bang (so-called primordial BHs (PBHs)) form binaries in the radiation dominated epoch and become the source of the detected GWs.
+However, it is unclear if the current data favors the existence of PBHs (\cite{Franciolini:2021tla}).